 Increased Swelling

-One of the most common issues associated with flying too soon after rhinoplasty is increased swelling.
+One of the most common issues associated with flying after rhinoplasty surgery is increased swelling.
 Changes in cabin pressure during takeoff and landing can cause fluid retention in the face, particularly around the surgical site.
 This can prolong recovery and potentially distort early results.
 Even if your nose appears to be healing well on the surface, internal tissues remain delicate for weeks and can react strongly to altitude changes.
 Swelling may return or worsen unexpectedly, making it crucial to wait until your surgeon gives you the all-clear.

 Bleeding